-You can invest in cleaning kits or adopt the do-it-yourself approach with common household equipment.
-Either way, we are going to go through the best way to clean golf clubs for super clean results and keep your sticks with that brand new showroom look.
+You can invest in golf club cleaner kits or adopt the do-it-yourself approach with common household equipment.
+Either way, we are going to go through the best way to care your golf clubs for super clean results and keep your sticks with that brand new showroom look.

-- A Bucket – This can be an optional cleaning tool depending on your preference.
-It offers a place to do the cleaning.
+- A Bucket – This can be an optional tool depending on your preference.
+It offers a place to do the dirty work.
 However, if you have a designated washing sink for this purpose, you can skip this tool.

 - Dish Soap – A washing detergent is essential to removing stubborn stains from your club.
 I recommend liquid soap – it makes the wiping process easy.
 However, avoid using heavy detergent or bleaching agents as they can affect the texture and color of your equipment.

 - Scour Pad – An appropriate sponge should do the trick.
-A soft one lets you hold enough water as you wipe your club without wasting too much soap in the process.
+A soft one lets you hold enough water as you wipe your golf clubs without wasting too much soap in the process.

 - Polish – Depending on the design of your golf club, you will need either a metal (chrome or steel polish) or wood polish.
-It adds a nice finishing touch to your club, ready for your next playing time.
+It adds a nice finishing touch to your golf clubs, ready for your next playing time.

-- Golf Towel – Any old clean towel can do the trick.
+- Golf Towel – Any old towel can do the trick.
 However, you can get a designated microfiber golf towel.
-Or, this Titleist Golf Towel is a good candidate for this task.
+Or, this Titleist Players Microgiber Golf Towel is a good candidate for this task.
 It’s 16×32 inches gives plenty of space for cleaning your club set.

 - Water – this is the most basic of all cleaning components.
 Lukewarm water is recommended for the best results.
 Too hot of water and you run the risk of softening the ferrules to where they might slip on the shaft.
-Too cold of water… Well, I’m not a chemist, so here you go!
+Too cold of water… Well, I’m not a chemist, so check out this Clean Club Science 101!

 Allow a couple of minutes to pass for the warm water to loosen the dirt and the chemicals that have accumulated over time.

-Now use your soft bristled brush to clean each of the faces while giving some TLC all-round that show excess dirt.
+Now use your soft-bristled brush to scrub each of the faces while giving some TLC all-round that show excess dirt.

-This is the final step before storing your clubs back in the bag.
-Use your designated golf towel to remove any residual water or moisture from the golf sticks.
-For a finishing touch, show off your OCD traits and apply a polish to the club head with a chrome or appropriate polish.
+This is the final step before storing your golf clubs back in the bag.
+Use your designated towel to remove any residual water or moisture from the heads.
+For a finishing touch, show off your OCD traits and apply a polish to the metal with chrome or appropriate polish.

 The two most common shaft material includes steel and graphite.
 The former is more common than the latter in iron sets, and graphite is the shaft of choice for woods.
-Their cleaning process also differs slightly but applies the same concept:
+The care process also differs slightly but applies the same concept: